Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - Sound: Accepts a string, representing the registry name of a sound event which is played when a recipe finishes, defaults to `minecraft:block.brewing_stand.brew`[^1]

 {: .notice }
-An instant barrel recipe must have an input item, input fluid, or both
+> An instant barrel recipe must have an input item, input fluid, or both
+>
+> Barrels will not accept fluids that are not tagged `tfc:usable_in_barrel`, make sure that the input/output fluid(s) are tagged as such

 ### Example